 A. Gregory Lintner, CFACo-Founder and Senior Financial Adviser Emeritus

 Bachelor of Science, Business Administration, Franciscan University

-Greg is a proud destroyer of hunger problems in Southwestern PA as a long-time member of the Pittsburgh Area Foodbank.
-As a member of the finance committee he helps make sure the foodbank stays funded for years to come.
+Greg is a proud destroyer of hunger problems and is a long-time member of the Pittsburgh Area Foodbank.
+As a member of the finance committee, he works to ensure that the foodbank is funded for years to come.
 Greg lives in Mount Lebanon with his wife and daughter.
 Occasionally, he will sneak off to Siesta Key to enjoy the warm weather and sit on the beach.

 Bachelor of Arts, New York University, Magna Cum Laude